 The Sheila Singh Lab is currently studying the regulation of BTIC signaling pathways in glioblastoma, brain metastases and childhood medulloblastoma.
 Their work will offer insight into patient prognosis, as patients with a higher proportion of BTICs may have a shorter survival and worse prognosis.
 And it will form the basis for future trials of tailored drugs and molecular therapies selectively directed against the BTIC.

-Dr. Sheila Singh is an Associate Professor of Surgery and Biochemistry, chief pediatric neurosurgeon at McMaster Children’s Hospital, the Division Head of Neurosurgery at Hamilton Health Sciences, and scientist appointed to the Stem Cell and Cancer Research Institute at McMaster University.
+Dr. Sheila Singh is a Professor of Surgery and Biochemistry, chief pediatric neurosurgeon at McMaster Children’s Hospital, the Division Head of Neurosurgery at Hamilton Health Sciences, and the inaugural Director of McMaster's new Cancer Research Centre: Centre for Discovery in Cancer Research.
 She holds a Tier 1/ Senior Canada Research Chair in Human Brain Cancer Stem Cell Biology, and is Director of the McMaster Surgeon Scientist Program.

 "You see a lot of things in pediatric neurosurgery and all of them — good and bad — inspire my research.
 And every person who works with me has a direct connection to the ‘Why?’ of research.
 Very often patients and their families will come for a tour of the lab and my people get to meet them.
 There is a real connection.
 People in my lab work twice as hard because they have that direct motivation.